LispEngineer/EthernetRepeater/README.md

 ## Known Bugs

-* [Fixed] MemCopy:
-  * Copies `src_len` + 1 bytes
-    * Off by one error in calculating the last byte
-  * Copies wrong bytes
-    * Probably because we assert our "start writing" a cycle too soon (but that would account for only one wrong/early byte)
-    * We should `assign wr_data = rd_data`

-* Simulating the RAM-reading requires me to stop using `.mif` files and start using `.hex` files - so I need to convert my RAM initialization to `.hex`.
-  * However, if you use a simple .mif file with just a single byte per line, this seems to work well enough - the first RAM byte may be different from `.mif` file but you can see it in the Questa memory viewer.

 * Have an off by one error on receive packet length because it uses the final byte write position and not the actual length.